jelodge/GeneralAssemblyCapstone/README.md

 6. Areas for further investigation - potential future avenues for exploration
 7. Conclusions

-The Jupyter Notebook with the related code, as well as the necessary assets to run it, are contained within this repo.
+The Jupyter Notebook with the related code can be found [here](Predicting_Wine_Prices.ipynb), and the necessary assets to run the code (such as the dataset and saved models, to save time from fitting and optimising again) can be found in the `assets` folder within this repo.

 1. **ACQUIRE DATA**

-Using the requests and Beatiful Soup Python packages I was able to scrape and parse data from the Wine Enthusiast website over the course of two weeks, collecting a number of different features of each wine and their associated prices.
+Using the requests and Beautiful Soup Python packages I was able to scrape and parse data from the Wine Enthusiast website over the course of two weeks, collecting a number of different features of each wine and their associated prices.
 This gave me a dataset of 47,674 wines from a wide range of regions, prices and styles.

 2. **DATA CLEANING**